 Using Integrated Software for Design and Collaboration

-Great design software that integrates component libraries with search capabilities and sourcing information helps expedite component selection for both the engineering and manufacturing bills of materials.
+Great design software that integrates component libraries with search capabilities and sourcing informations helps expedite component selection for both the engineering and manufacturing bills of materials.
 On the engineering side, engineers can quickly locate the best components for their application and suitable replacements.
 On the manufacturing side, including updated sourcing and replacement information helps prevent manufacturing delays and ensures your device will work as designed.

 Great PCB design software doesn’t just unify your schematic, layout, and component data with your bills of material tools.
 Your software should be useful for collaboration across your organization.
 Bills of materials for new electronics play an important role in enabling collaboration between designers, engineers, and manufacturers.